pozzo-research-group/HEAD/OT2/readme.md

 Perfoming optimization with a a robot requires users to periodically collect data and update models.
-This directory shows an example of performing multi-objective optimization using Bayesian Opitmization techniques to achieve a target shape spectra (SAS and UV-Vis in this case)
+This directory shows an example of performing multi-objective optimization using Bayesian Opitmization techniques to achieve a target shape spectra (SAS and UV-Vis in this case) with in a grid design space comprising of mean and variance of log-normal distribution for the radii of spehres.
+The geometry is simulated in pyGDM2 for uv-vis and an analytical formula from sasmodels package is used for SAXS profile.
+The modelling part is implemented in the `head/modelling.py`

 Use the following protocol to perform a BO run: